 The [Flow/Total Units] menu is available after selecting a meter type and measurement channel.
-Use the [Flow/Total Units] menu to select energy and volumetric flow units and an associated time base for the flow rate and total outputs.
+Use the [Flow/Total Units] menu to select volumetric flow units and an associated time base for the flow rate and total outputs.
 After making your selections, a view-only menu cell shows the resultant scaling.
 Another menu cell lets you adjust the output resolution by selecting a display range.

-Selecting Flow/Total Units
+Selecting Flow Volume Units

-The [Flow/Total Units] option list allows you to select the rate units the flow meter uses to report energy or volumetric flow.
-The energy unit default is [E Rate Units].
-The default in English units for liquid is [Gallons].
+The [Flow Vol. Units] option list allows you to select the rate units the flow meter uses to report volumetric or mass flow.
+If you select mass units, the flow meter uses the specific gravity parameter to convert volumetric flow to mass flow.
+The default in English Units for liquid is [Gallons].